 Virtual SmartGuides to explore Casa Batlló as it looked in its heyday

-It is also possible to visit Casa Batlló on your own, but then book the tickets on front.
+It is also possible to visit Casa Batlló on your own, but then book the tickets in front.
 It is going to be very busy here.
 For sure.
-Casa Batlló is one of the most famous attractions of Barcelona.
+Casa Batlló is one of the most famous attractions in Barcelona.